Homepage 'de Luikerwaal' Lithophanes

 - The mark "Ad'T" on lithophanes from Rubles, near Melun in France.
 Probably the mark of Baron A. de Tremblay.

 - P.P.M.
-Prensaich Porzellan Manufactur in Plaue.
+Prensaich Porzellan Manufaktur in Plaue.

 - B.P.M.
-Berlin Porzellan Manufactur.
+Berlin Porzellan Manufaktur.

 - K.P.M.
-Koniglichen Preussische Manufactur.
+Koniglichen Preussische Manufaktur.

 - Mod Dep P.R.
 Modèle Déposé, indicating these images have legal French Trademark protection.

 About 25 factories in Belgium, France, Denmark, Portugal, England, Italy, and Czechoslovakia produced lithophanes.
-Some well-known companies involved in lithophane production were the Wedgwood and Worchester Potteries in England, Phoenix Pottery in Pennsylvania, Beleek in Ireland, and Limoge in France.
+Some well-known companies involved in lithophane production were the Wedgwood and Worchester Potteries in England, Phoenix Pottery in Pennsylvania, Beleek in Ireland, and Limoges in France.

 Lithophanes never bear the signature of an artist.
 However, the manufacturer's mark and a design number are often found on the reverse of the plaque.
 Probably it was rather unfair for each of the artists to have signed the work as there were so many people involved in the making of this complex art object.